weiguangcui/Gadget4/documentation/04_config-options.md

 **NTAB** = 128

-This can used define the size of the short-range lookup table.
+This can be used to define the size of the short-range lookup table.
 The default should normally be sufficient to have negligible influence on the obtained force accuracy.